ChatPlug/ChatPlug/README.md

 # :warning: Disclamer

 We do not guarantee that this bridge will work correctly.
-We are not responsible for getting banned on any serivices integrated with Facegram.
+We are not responsible for getting banned on any serivices integrated with ChatPlug.
 Use at your own discretion.

 All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.